- A resident of Berkley since 2011.

 I work for a company called Seller Labs building large scale computer systems and websites for tracking ecommerce data.
 I also have my own technology consulting firm, 28 Studios.

-I have put in countless hours as an officer of the non-profit Berkley Citizens United.
-Their mission is to educate the residents of Berkley and help them protect their investment in our city.
-Through our efforts, the city has started to improve communication and is reorganizing the city's building department which was not serving the community.
+I have put in countless hours as an officer of a local non-profit whose mission is to educate the residents of Berkley and help them protect their investment in our city.
+Through their efforts, and then my continued work since being elected, the city has started to improve communication and reorganized the city's building department which was not serving the community.

 Jennifer and I are active members at the Royal Oak Church of Christ and help lead several programs there.
 We organize the edification card program, sending thousands of cards to people in need of encouragement each year.
 I co-lead the young adults' group and frequently lead singing in the congregation.
 Jennifer heads the church's sign language interpretation program.